kyong4/CISC-3140-Kevin-Yong/lab5/README.txt

 Learn how to add/edit backend files.
 Learn how to use js,html,css.

+To test, run npm start on lab4 and lab5 folder.

 Storyboard:
 Home
 New Car -> Fill in form OR View Confirmation